What Kind Of Fertilizer To Use On Hostas?

 Another organic material for fertilizing hostas can be eggshells.
 This material contains a lot of calcium that helps the plant produce harder leaves and leaf petioles.

 However, eggshells will not decompose on their own in the soil.
-Unless the soil is very acidic.
+To improve this you need to grind the eggshells to powder.

 Read more: